panajachel guatemala lake atitlanPin

 There are usually plenty of Airbnbs to book, depending on the time of year you are going.

-And then some.
+No matter what your budget is, Panajachel Guatemala has exactly what you are looking for…and then some.
 Like the things we are going to discuss below.

 Even though, in my opinion, it is heaven on earth, it’s not for everyone.
 Like any place on the planet, there is bad that comes with the good.
 If you can handle the bad, and take it all with a grain of salt, then you’ll be just fine.

-If you’re a dog lover, don’t come here
+1 If you’re a dog lover, don’t come here

 There are many dogs roaming the streets all day and night.
-They are, for the most part, homeless, sick, hungry and dirty.
-They are very skinny, they lay around on the sidewalks, flies buzzing all around them.
+They are, for the most part, homeless, sick, hungry, and dirty.
+They are very skinny; they lay around on the sidewalks, flies buzzing all around them.

-Yes, it’s pretty sickening actually.
-If this is going to make you cry and become extremely upset, don’t come down here.
+Yes, itโ€™s pretty sad, actually.
+If this is going to make you cry and become extremely upset, donโ€™t come down here.
 You will never want to leave your house.

-If you’re a dog hater, don’t come down here
+2 If you’re a dog hater, donโ€™t come down here

-Read #1 again but the twist to this whole stray dog situation is that there is dog poo EVERYWHERE!!
-You are constantly side stepping dog poo.
-You want to look up to see where you are going and look at different things but then you have to look down so you don’t step in fresh, poo.
+Read #1 again, but the twist to this whole stray dog situation is that there is dog poo EVERYWHERE!!
+You are constantly side-stepping dog poo.
+You want to look up to see where you are going and look at different things, but then you have to look down so you donโ€™t step in fresh poo.

 Look up, no wait, oops, look down.
 Oh damn.
 And don’t forget the endless barking.
+If you don’t like dogs, you will not be able to handle or tolerate the barking.
+You’ve been warned.

-(and if you don’t like dogs, we can’t be friends)
+Ya, if you donโ€™t really like dogs, just stay home (and if you don’t like dogs, we can’t be friends).

-It’s very very poor down here
+3 Itโ€™s very poor down here

 Poor like you see on TV.
-Ya, the TV isn’t kidding.
-It’s just like that.
+Ya, the TV isnโ€™t kidding.
+Itโ€™s just like that.

-You will be bombarded continually by vendors trying to sell you their things and, I might add, their things are very beautiful!!
-Some of the vendors send their very young children after you to tug on your heart strings and trust me, it tugs.
+You will be bombarded continually by vendors trying to sell you their things, and, I might add, their things are very beautiful!!
+Some of the vendors send their very young children after you to tug on your heartstrings, and trust me, it tugs.

 If you don’t like being harassed by street vendors constantly, this might not be the place for you, but remember, they are all just trying to support their families.
 This is their job.

 There are people begging for money on the streets.
 You pretty much can’t avoid it unless you just stay inside.
-If none of this bothers you and don’t mind handing out a dollar or two to help poor people, you’ll be just fine here.
+If none of this bothers you and you don’t mind handing out a dollar or two to help poor people, you’ll be just fine here.

-It’s very very beautiful down here
+4 Itโ€™s very, very beautiful down here

 The culture, the mountains, the lake, the volcanoes.
-It’s all very breathtaking.
+Itโ€™s all very breathtaking.

 So much beauty in Guatemala.
-Who knew?.
+Who knew?

-The sunsets are gorgeous, the sunrises are too.
+The sunsets are gorgeous, and the sunrises are too.
 The people are beautiful (the guys are hot!).
 There really is so much beauty here!

 street vendor on Santander in panajachel guatemalaPin